We may receive compensation when you click on links to products from our partners.

 6. Ambition

-Many organisations are now looking to develop talents internally, rather than pay premiums to headhunters and recruiting agencies.
+Many organizations are now looking to develop talents internally, rather than pay premiums to headhunters and recruiting agencies.
 As a result, a few employers may be more willing to look past minor deficiencies in qualification and experience if a candidate shows ambition and a capacity for improvement.

 They may look for signs of ambition by asking candidates where they see themselves in the future.
 Additionally, they may also try to ascertain ambition based on how the candidate frames their answers to their interview questions.